-During October, OACAS and Children’s Aid Societies collaborate with community partners to raise awareness about how to identify and help prevent child abuse.
-One of the campaign’s key goals is to educate communities about how calling a Children’s Aid Society is one of the most effective ways to prevent child abuse.
-As part of this year’s campaign OACAS and member CASs will be working with schools and other community partners to “GO PURPLE” on October 19.
+Every October, OACAS and Children’s Aid Societies raise awareness about how to identify and help prevent child abuse.
+One of the campaign’s key goals is to educate communities and key partners about how calling a Children’s Aid Society is one of the most effective ways to prevent child abuse.
+As part of this campaign OACAS and member CASs work closely with school boards, schools, and community partners on a provincial “GO PURPLE DAY.”

 Your call could be the most important in a child’s life.
 This video explains why.